virialvill/all-the-news-react/README.md

 We are now using a simple array.
 Since the links and labels are almost identical we have simplified things a bit here.

-Remove it from App.js and import the external file:
+Remove the data from App.js and import the external file:

 ```js
 import React from 'react';